-Craig Jones was named the new head coach of the George Washington men's soccer program on Nov.
+Craig Jones was named head coach of the George Washington men's soccer program on Nov.
 17, 2011, just four days after helping lead the Colonials to an appearance in the Atlantic 10 Championship title match as an assistant coach under George Lidster.
 The appearance in the A-10 title match marked an improbable turnaround for a GW team picked to finish 13th in the 2011 preseason coaches poll.

 Coach Jones served as the team's top assistant coach for three seasons from 2009-11 after working as the Colonials' volunteer assistant from 2002-08.
 A GW alumnus, Jones was also a four-year letterwinner for the Colonials on the pitch from 1995-98.

 "As an alum and member of George's coaching staff for many years, this truly is a dream job for me," said Coach Jones.
 "I am extremely appreciative of the opportunity GW is giving me to continue and grow the momentum that our group gained as this season progressed.
-Our vision for the men's soccer program is to build a team culture that leads to success on the field, in the classroom, and in the community."
+Our vision for the men's soccer program is to build a team culture that leads to success on the field, in the classroom and in the community."

 Coach Jones holds a USSF `A' Coaching License and is a Virginia State Education Instructor, teaching courses to soccer coaches in Virginia and Washington, D.C.
-He has served as the director of numerous college and residential summer soccer programs in both the U.S. and Europe and is the founder of DC Soccer School offering soccer services to youth players in the metropolitan area.
+He has served as the director of numerous college and residential summer soccer programs in both the U.S. and Europe and is the founder of DC Soccer School, offering soccer services to youth players in the metropolitan area.

-Coach Jones played and captained the Wales National Youth Team prior to his four-year career at GW.
-He started all but one of his 63 matches played during his four seasons with the Colonials, and totaled 28 points on 12 goals and four assists.
+Coach Jones played for and captained the Wales National Youth Team prior to his four-year career at GW.
+He started all but one of his 63 matches played during his four seasons with the Colonials and totaled 28 points on 12 goals and four assists.
 Following his collegiate career, Coach Jones competed semi-professionally in England and Wales before returning stateside to pursue his coaching licenses.
 The Wales native graduated with a bachelor's degree in exercise science from the university in 1999 and currently resides in Arlington, Va., with his wife Liz, daughter Cerys and son Dylan.